Jhonisnotreal/Chatbot/README.md

 # Chatbot
-Basic use of deep learning
+In this project called 'Chatbot' I gonna use deep learning techniques and libraries to bring to life a chatbot, an artificial character who to talk
+I hope you enjoy it and find it useful!